 Specific areas where the Division of Energy, Housing and Community Resources has made changes have been to increase funding to the HOME-Tenant Based Rental Assistance (TBRA) program and to restructure the method of distribution of CDBG-Housing grants around a regional model.
-The Division of Energy, Housing and Community Resources will provide Tenant-Based Rental Assistance (TBRA) to homeless persons and families.
-DEHCR will also assist persons or families with special needs through its HOME TBRA program.
+The Division's HOME-TBRA program targets individuals or families who are homeless or at risk of homelessness.
 Clients served by the TBRA program live in non-entitlement areas of the state where it can be difficult to find affordable and accessible housing.

-The CDBG-Housing program has completed its first round of funding through a new regional model of funds disbursement.
+The CDBG-Housing program has completed its third round of funding through a new regional model of funds disbursement.
 The fair share regional model has improved the Division's CDBG-Housing program through both increasing administrative efficiencies and program impact.
 The regional model increases coordination and control at the local level and helps to ensure that funds are more evenly spread across the entire state.
 As the Division moves into its second round of grants under the regional model it continues to seek input on ways this model can be strengthened and improved.